xueshenfec/php2650_project/php2650_proj.md

 # Survival Random Forest

-Idea: partitioning the covariate space recursively to form groups of subjects who are similar according to the time-to-event outcome.
-Minimizing a given impurity measure.
-Goal: To identify prognostic factors that are predictive of the time-to-event outcome.

 ## 1. Introduction

 Random survival forest (RSF) is a random forest method used to analyze right deletion survival data.
 It introduces new survival splitting rules for growing survival trees and new missing data algorithms for estimating missing data [1,2,15,16].

-RSF introduced the event retention principle for survival forests and used it to define overall mortality, which is a simple interpretable mortality measure that can be used as a predictive result [2].
+RSF introduced the event retention principle for survival forests and used it to define overall mortality (death rate), which is a simple interpretable death rate that can be used as a predictive result [2].

 ## 2. RSF framework

 We would follow the procedure below [2]:

-1. Extract *B* bootstrap samples from the original data, and each bootstrap sample excludes 37% of the data on average, which is called out-of-bag data (OOB data).
+1. Extract *B* bootstrap samples from the original data, and we need to exclude each bootstrap sample 37% of the data share and share alike, which we usually called them out-of-bag data (OOB data).

 2. Construct a binary survival tree for each bootstrap sample.
-At each node of the tree, p candidate variables are randomly selected, and the node is split by using the candidate variables that maximize the survival difference between the child nodes.
+At each node of the tree, we are required to randomly choose *p* candidate variables, and we need to divide many new nodes with candidate variables that maximize the survival difference between the child nodes.

-3. Grow the tree to full size with at least *d*<sub>0</sub> &gt; 0 number of events (deaths).
+3. Grow the tree (forest) to full size with at least *d*<sub>0</sub> &gt; 0 number of events (like deaths).

 4. Calculate cumulative risk function for each tree and obtain the mean value of the integrated cumulative risk function.

-5. Calculate the integrated cumulative risk function prediction error with OOB data.
+5. Calculate the integrated cumulative risk function prediction error with OOB data and IB data.

 ## 3. Ensemble cumulative hazard